 As my grandmother got older, arthritis kicked in.
-It was hard for her to roll the cabbage rolls, so she started making unstuffed cabbage rolls so she wouldn't have to roll the meat in the leaves.
-She would use the same meat and rice combination to create meatballs, then shred the cabbage, and finally toss it all in a pot.
+It was hard for her to roll the cabbage rolls, so she started making unstuffed cabbage rolls so she wouldn’t have to roll the meat in the leaves.
+She would use the same meat and rice combination to create meatballs, shred the cabbage, and finally toss it all in a pot.

-It was so much easier this way, and even better the meatballs retained their delicious flavors!
+It was so much easier this way, and even better, the meatballs retained their delicious flavors!
 It was like she was able to take the recipe apart.
-I hope you love this deconstructed version of Grandma's cabbage rolls as much as we do.
+I hope you love this deconstructed version of Grandma’s cabbage rolls as much as we do.

 - Not only are my Grandma's meatballs full of flavor, but they are filled with memories.
 This recipe has been passed down in the family for generations.
 It has been perfected for cooking in an Instant Pot to save time.